-Hinting at big advancements for future lead-acid batteries
+Hinting at big advancements for the future of lead-acid batteries

 Behind closed, high-security doors, scientists at the U.S. Department of Energy’s (DOE) Argonne National Laboratory are on the leading edge of energy storage breakthroughs.

-Crown Battery is working with more than 90% of the U.S. lead-acid battery industry -- to fund and collaborate with Argonne scientists on three-year research program to unlock the hidden potential of lead-acid batteries.
+Crown Battery is working with more than 90% of the U.S. lead-acid battery industry as part of CRADA (Cooperative Research and Development Agreement) -- to fund and collaborate with Argonne scientists on a three-year research program to unlock the hidden potential of lead-acid batteries.
+There is still the possibility to expand the performance of lead-acid batteries, which would help meet ever-growing energy storage and transportation needs.

-DOE’s Argonne National Laboratory’s top scientists are using powerful tools to design next-gen lead-acid batteries -- with improved cycle life and dynamic charge acceptance.
+DOE’s Argonne National Laboratory’s top scientists are using powerful tools to design next-generation lead-acid batteries -- with improved cycle life and dynamic charge acceptance.

 If you’re reading this, chances are good that you depend on batteries every day.
 And this research affects anyone who uses rechargeable batteries.